alwalxed/tree/README.md

 # Tree (Book Content Visualizer)

-**Tree** is an open-source static website ([tree.alwalxed.com](https://tree.alwalxed.com)) for exploring and visualizing the hierarchical structure of books.
-Simply drop your content into a nested-folder hierarchy, and **Tree** will render it into a production-ready, shareable visualization that anyone can benefit from and improve.
+_**Tree**_ is an open-source educational website ([tree.alwalxed.com](https://tree.alwalxed.com)) designed to visualize the hierarchical structure of books.
+It leverages the recursive nature of book content to generate clear, navigable visualizations.
+We simply drop our content into a nested folder hierarchy, and _**Tree**_ renders it, automatically generating all the visualizations and sidebar links we need.

 ## Table of Contents